Frequently Asked Questions About the Common Cold

 To prevent colds the natural way, it's best to make sure you've got a well-nourished immune system.
 Dark greens foods like spinach are loaded with vitamins A and C. Salmon is a great source of omega-3 fatty acids, which fight inflammation.
 Low-fat yogurt may help stimulate the immune system.

 Regular exercise - aerobics and walking - also boosts the immune system.
 People who exercise may still catch a virus, but they have less severe symptoms.
-They may recover more quickly compared with less-healthy people.
+They may recover more quickly.

 6. Should I go to the doctor or get an antibiotic?